Grantham

 - The parish church is dedicated to St. Wulfram.
 (There are many variations on the spelling in the old records.)

-- Here is a photo of Saint Wulfram's Church, taken by Ron Cole (who retains the copyrights).
+- Here is a photo of Saint Wulfram's Church, taken by Ron COLE (who retains the copyrights).

 - Grantham has been in the Lovenden Wapentake and is currently in the Soke of Grantham.
 It lies in the Grantham Deanery for which the Lincolnshire Family History Society has some indexes available to aid in your search.

 - Registers exist from 1562.
-The parish church is dedicated to St. Wulfram.
+The parish church is dedicated to Saint Wulfram.
 The Family History Library in Salt Lake City has the parish register on microfilm covering 1562 - 1990, as well as register copies for the Wesleyan Methodist chapel and others, all on microfilm.

 - We have a handful of entries for the ANDREWS family in our parish register extract.

-- There was a Catholic Church, dedicated to St. Mary, erected in 1832 in Little Gonerby township.
-For information and assistance in researching these chapels, see our non-conformist religions page.
+- There was a Catholic Church, dedicated to Saint Mary, erected in 1832 in Little Gonerby township.

 - Check our Church Records page for county-wide resources.